 But God’s government of the earth is more than Israel being restored in their land and being exalted as the greatest nation on the millennial earth.
 Consider the prophetic events that precede this time when God’s promises to Israel will be fulfilled in such power and blessing.
-Much of the content of bible prophecy points to a world-wide period of trial and crisis at the end of this age (Rev. 3:10), a time so difficult and horrible that it will be said that man has never experienced such circumstances on the earth previous to this event (Dan.
+Much of the content of bible prophecy points to a world-wide period of trial and crisis at the end of this age (Rev. 3:10), a time so difficult and horrible that it will be said that man has never experienced such circumstances on the earth previous to this time (Dan.
 12:1, Matt.
 24:21).
-This crisis will not be the hidden hand of God’s providence, but rather the public acts of God in direct judicial action (judgment) on the earth.
+This seven-year crisis will be less the hidden hand of God’s providence, but more the public acts of God in direct judicial action (judgment) on the earth.
 The evil of man will have fully ripened in the last two beasts (Rev. 13) and Satan cast out of the heavens (Rev. 12).
-God will be publically justified in His judgments and destruction of the world’s evil, and then replacing it with His own reign in goodness.
+God will be publicly justified in His judgments and destruction of the world’s evil, replacing it with His own reign in goodness.

-Prophecy is not the providence of God.
-Providence is the ordering the course of all things by divine power, in such a way that all outcomes which occur in the world are according to the divine purpose and will (Eph.
+Prophecy does not explain the providence of God.
+Providence is the ordering the course of all things by divine power, in such a way that all outcomes occurring in the world are according to the divine purpose and will (Eph.
 1:11).
-This is the form of God’s government in the present Christian dispensation.
+This is the form of God’s hidden government from the time His manifested presence and glory left the earth – the entire length of “the times of the Gentiles.”
 His providence is hidden and behind the scenes, so to speak.
 Often it is inscrutable in its reasons and even the means it employs, leaving the present government of God obscure.
 The world views it as the normal course of events and the results of chance or luck.
 If they believe more in cause and effect, then they will say that preparation and work, their presence or absence, are the reasons.

 Again, the character of prophecy is not about the church.
 She is the mystery of God hidden from prophecy (Eph.
 3:1-11).
-The church is the mystery of God and could not be revealed by prophecy – for the church was founded on the breaking down of the middle wall of partition between Jew and Gentile (Eph.
+In Judaism, God purposely built up a wall between Jew and Gentile; it maintained a distinct separation between these two groups in the world.
+In contrast, the Christian church was founded on/by the breaking down of the middle wall of partition (Eph.
 2:14).
-Judaism, however, religiously maintained this division.
+In Christ, that is, in the body of Christ, there are no Jews or Gentiles, no circumcised or uncircumcised, etc. (Gal.
+3:26-28, Col. 3:9-11).
+Judaism always maintains this division.
 The Jewish system and dispensation were established on this principle of separation.
 Yet the wall was torn down in Christ.
 He abolished the law of commandments and ordinances in His own flesh by His death (Eph.
 2:15).
 He wiped them out and nailed them to the cross (Col. 2:14).
-In truth, the cross of Christ ended Judaism.
-The Romans destroying the city and temple in 70 AD was the physical demonstration by God of this truth.

 We should never confound the body of Christ with Israel.
 We should never ever substitute the church for Israel.
-To make this substitution, and basically do away with the nation descended from Abraham, is to change everything in prophecy.
-We must then spiritualize all prophecies, and this in a wild and fantastic way, in order to make any sense of them.
-Replacement theology, where Israel is replaced by the church, or Israel is called the church, or the church is now Israel, or whatever silly form men come up with to suit their system of doctrine, is simply nonsense.
+To make this exchange, practically doing away with the nation descended from Abraham, is to change and confuse everything in prophecy.
+This would force us to spiritualize all prophecies in a wild and fantastic way, in order to force their fulfillment.
+Replacement theology, where Israel is replaced by the church, or Israel is called the church, or the church is now called Israel, or whatever silly form men come up with to suit their system of thought, is simply nonsense.
 It has no respect for Scripture.
 Rather, you should just admit that Israel still exists as a people, and have been kept and sustained by God, watched over by Him in a certain preserving type of way, and that in the end when the prophecies will find their true and complete fulfillment, that among the physical descendants of Abraham there will be found the true Israel, elect of God, preserved by God through a great time of trial (Jer.
 30:7, Dan.
 12:1, Matt.
 24:21-24, Mark 13:19).
-These preserved ones (the Jewish remnant) will be the recipients of the faithfulness of God to fulfill all His promises to them that He made to their forefathers (Is.
+These preserved ones (the Jewish remnant) will be the recipients of the faithfulness of God to fulfill all His promises to them that He made to their forefathers (earthly in character as they are – Isa.
 10:20-23, 11:1-16, 28:5, Jer.
 23:3-8, 31:1-14, Joel 2:28-32.
 Micah 4:7, 5:2-8, Mark 13:26-27, Rev. 7:1-8).

-The study of prophecy reveals the different ways and means God uses to accomplish His glory in Christ.
-As for the true and full fulfillment of prophecy, it all points to the ending crisis (tribulation) of this age and the millennium to follow.
+The study of prophecy reveals the different ways and means God will use to accomplish setting His glory on Jesus Christ.
+As for the true and full fulfillment of prophecy, it all points to the ending crisis (tribulation) of this age and the millennial dispensation to follow.
 This article should be sufficient to see the general character of biblical prophecy – it is about the earth, God’s government of the earth, and the nation of Israel.
 These three are intimately related to each other, and connected together in prophecy.
 But please note: Prophecy is never directly about the church.
 The body of Christ, although gathered on the earth by the Holy Spirit at this time, is a heavenly thing.
 She is the mystery of God that escapes the attention of bible prophecy.